Tarsiciosh/EssentialFeed/NOTES.md

 [`RemoteFeedImageDataLoader.loadImageDataFromURL` delivers non-empty received data on 200 HTTP response]
 T) test_loadImageDataFromURL_doesNotDeliverResultAfterSUTInstanceHasBeenDeallocated
-- add check for self not being nil in production code []
+- add check for self not being nil in production code
+T) test_cancelGetFromURLTask_cancelsURLRequest (URLSessionHTTPClientTests)
+- add wrappers for the tasks (URLSessionTaskWrapper, HTTPTaskWrapper)
+- the wrapper has the name of the object that is wrapping + wrapper
+- in the test break when the error is the canceled error (URLError.cancelled) []

 - create a new project ios single view app: EssentialApp